ameerwasi001/Imperal/README.md

 ```
 when (x=2) then (when(y=3) then (when (y = x+y) then (y)))
 ```
 Did you catch it?
 We just did what seems like a mutation there, while keeping everything functionally pure.
 We never altered the state we just made a new one up and starting referencing it instead.
+This is just the extension of this concept to an extreme end.
+I am basically stretching the term to a point where it becomes practically meaningless but the experiment continues...

 # Why
 I don't know either...